nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 If a consumer submits a date filter for this section the dates will be applied as follows:

-The provider **MUST** return all medication issues which relate to the medication items returned for that subsection.
+The provider **MUST** return all medication issues which relate to the medication items returned for the All Medication subsection.
 This may result in records which have an issue date outside of the consumer date filter range.

 ### Subsection content banner ###